Our Staff

 operations manager

 I am from the Springfield, IL area (raised in Petersburg) but spent 20 years in Portland, OR.
 My educational background includes a Biology BS and a Master of Science Teaching.
-Before joining ISA, I worked for UIS from 2017-2024, most recently as Business Operations Specialist for UIS Innovate Springfield (I also served as Office Manager and Program Coordinator during my time there).
+Before joining ISA, I worked for UIS from 2017-2024, most recently as Business Operations Specialist for UIS Innovate Springfield.
 Additionally, as some of you may know, I own and operate Schlo-Food LLC, an Illinois Cottage Food business that produces live-ferment sauerkraut and kimchi.
 I generally set up shop at the Old Capitol Farmers Market every last Saturday of the month, but I also do direct-to-customer sales between markets.
 I am a lover of nature and everything food-related.
 I love the downtown Springfield community and am overjoyed to be working for an organization that works so hard to make Illinois a better place for everyone.

 lashawn miller